pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 # read

+Reads the contents of the given file into a [string](../types#string).
+The syntax is `read $Exp`, for example `read pie.sdf3`.
+The expression is the file to be read, with type [path](../types#path).
+The file is read with the system default file encoding.
+It returns a string with the contents of the file.

 # Return
 # fail
 // not recommended as it quits the entire pipeline, recommend to use Result<T, E> from the standard library